jeftegoes/AwsOverview/AWS Kinesis.md

 - Kinesis Data Firehose
 - Custom Consumer (AWS SDK) - Classic or Enhanced Fan-Out
 - Kinesis Client Library (KCL): Library to simplify reading from data stream

+### Scaling Consumers

+- `GetRecords.IteratorAgeMilliseconds` (CloudWatch Metric).
+  - The difference between current time and when the last record of the `GetRecords` call was written to the stream.
+  - Used to track the progress of Kinesis Consumers (tracks the read position).
+  - `IteratorAgeMilliseconds` = 0, then records being read are completely caught up with the Stream.
+  - `IteratorAgeMilliseconds` > 0 means we’re not processing the records fast enough.

 ### 2.4.1.
 Consumers Types